andrewboss/GenBankRetriever/README.md

 GenBankRetriever
 ================

-Retrieve sequence from GenBank by using Accession ID and store it in Google Docs Spreadsheet
+Java command line application which allows to retrieve sequence from GenBank by using Accession ID and store it in Google Docs Spreadsheet